OII-MScCandidate-1069216/applied-stats-summative/README.md

 # applied-stats-summative

 ## Data
-- _mexico-covid-final.csv_ includes data with cumlative deaths of Covid-19 and excess mortality deaths in mexican municipalites.
+- _mexico-covid-final.csv_ includes data with cumulative deaths of Covid-19 and excess mortality deaths in mexican municipalites.
 - _mexico-municipios-final.csv_ includes the independent variables collected.

 Codebook is also included with reference to state and municipal variables.